lezaz/lezaz/_posts/2015-04-05-women-in-wordpress.md

 **Equality means using the same standards for everyone.
 Everyone should have the same opportunities.**
-It does not, under any circumstances mean that the number of speakers/employees should be the same.
+It does not, under any circumstances mean that the number of speakers/employees should be equally divided.

 Why am I writing all of the above?
 Simply because I recently read yet another blog post - forgive me but I don't recall where, it just made an impression to me - where the female author was basically saying
 > I made a fuss about it and got chosen to speak on event X instead of Mr. Something.
 Yay!!
 Now the women/men ratio is 60-40%.